allenc125789/TurtleNAS/README.md

   4) Read through the setup steps and enter the necessary information when presented.
      + Installation of dependancies. (`y` to install and continue)
      + Create a new password for the admin account. **(make it secure and remember it, you'll log in to the browser with this.)**
      + Signing an SSL certificate.
+(For home use, you can press the `Enter` key to skip these fields)

   5) After the setup finishes with no errors, enter `sudo reboot` and wait for the system to reboot.